The River School Plan for the 2021-2022 School Year

 River Is Open for In-Person Learning

 We know that young children benefit from in-person instruction, as well as from the familiar routines of the school day.
 We proved last year that we can provide an excellent academic program and meet the social-emotional needs of our students while prioritizing health and wellness.
-We all must approach this new school year with vigilance, flexibility and compassion.
+We all must approach this school year with vigilance, flexibility and compassion.

-Our comprehensive scenario planning for fall includes:
+Our comprehensive scenario planning for the school year includes:

 - In-Person, On-Campus Education

 - Short-term Distance Learning Program (e.g., perhaps for a few weeks for a single classroom, or for several students in a classroom if quarantining protocols require it)